Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Additional Task: Simple Electronic Tuner

-For the additional task, we combined the microphone input with serial output to create a simple electronic tuner.
-The code can detect three frequency ranges and print the corresponding musical note to the serial monitor.
+The sketch can detect three frequencies and print the corresponding musical note to the serial monitor.
 The three chosen frequencies are C4 (262 Hz), A4 (440 Hz), and E5 (659 Hz).

 The implementation was built upon the code from Example1_MicrophoneOutput.
 An additional helper method getFreq() was implemented to help identify the dominant frequency.
 This function compares the detected peak frequency to the predefined frequencies and determines the closest match.